Ohad032/CarAccidents/README.md

 To reproduce the code, place the files CarsAccidentsData.csv and CarsDatanew.csv in the project directory and run the R Markdown script.
 Research Question:
 How do in-vehicle safety systems and their types influence involvement in traffic accidents?
-The data examines how different in-vehicle safety systems—alert-based (e.g., blind spot warnings) and active (e.g., emergency braking) affect the likelihood and severity of traffic crashes.
+The data examines how different in-vehicle safety systems-alert-based (e.g., blind spot warnings) and active (e.g., emergency braking) affect the likelihood and severity of traffic crashes.
 Crash records were merged with vehicle safety feature data to assess the effect of system presence and combinations.
 Our goal is to evaluate whether having alert, active, or both types of systems reduces the risk of being involved in a severe crash.
 We apply logistic regression models and normalization techniques to adjust for confounding factors and population bias.
 Insights from this study may support improved safety design and data-driven transportation policy.